SFMVideos/SFM/README.md

 2. Paste them in Documents/GitHub/SFM.
 3. Open GitHub Windows.
 4. Press Commit Uncommited Changes.
 5. Press Sync and wait for it to finish.
+(Depends on how many things you changed);

 4. What Software Will I Need?
 -----------------------------